310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Kanata past %}
-… that is true. the Land has Nothing to do with a god.
+…that is true. the Land has Nothing to do with a god.

 but, it is because a god is Distant, that he can see Everything.